 If you’re a stargazer or a nature lover, you’d do well to head out to Grizzly Peak.
 It’s actually part of Berkeley Hills, but it offers a fabulous view of the city skyline, the Golden Gate Bridge, and the Bay.
 Pack a picnic, head out well before sunset, and make an evening of it: A meandering road leads to the park, where you can stake out a spot to watch the sunset.
-(You’ll likely be high up enough have a view over the fog if it’s hanging around.)
-Afterwards, lie on your back and take in the night sky’s constellations away from the city lights.
+(You’ll likely be high enough to have a view over the fog if it’s hanging around.)
+Afterward, lie on your back and take in the night sky’s constellations away from the city lights.

 Crissy Field is another great spot to watch a San Francisco sunset.
 This former US Army airfield and restored marshfield is snuggled between the Palace of Fine Arts and Battery East, just shy of the Presidio near the Walt Disney Family Museum.
-The flat marshfield makes for some sweeping seaside views, and you’re likely to spy the local wildlife that calls the preserve home.
+The flat Marshfield makes for some sweeping seaside views, and you’re likely to spy on the local wildlife that calls the preserve home.

 Built in 1939 for the Golden Gate International Exhibition, Treasure Island is one of the best places to see the sunset in San Francisco.
 If you position yourself on the artificial island along the Avenue of the Palms, you can watch the sun set across the entire northern waterfront, from the Golden Gate Bridge to the Bay Bridge.

 Last but not least is Twin Peaks, an area of the city located some 900 or so feet above the Pacific Ocean, not far from the aptly named Sunset District.
-Its higher vantage point is a great spot to take in the sunset show, thanks to panoramic views of the entire city that encompass the San Francisco skyline, the Bay, and the Pacific Ocean.
+Its higher vantage point is a great spot to take in the sunset show, thanks to panoramic views of the entire city encompassing the San Francisco skyline, the Bay, and the Pacific Ocean.
 Head up in the afternoon and explore some of the fantastic hiking trails in the Twin Peaks area, then rest up with a snack while you watch the sun dip under the horizon.